When The Flu Hits Campus, The Gesundheit Machine Will Be Ready

 "What about pandemics and what about new infections that come along?
 How can we defend against those?"
 Milton asks.
 "It is possible, even if it's airborne, to protect against it.
 We just need to understand how it works better."

-The information they get from this study could, for example, lead to better ventilation systems that would make it harder for the flu and even more dangerous viruses, to spread.
+The information they get from this study could, for example, lead to better ventilation systems that would make it harder for the flu and even more dangerous viruses to spread.

 This story is part of a reporting partnership with NPR, local member stations and Kaiser Health News.
-Selena Simmons-Duffin is a producer at NPR's All Things Considered, currently on an exchange with Washington, D.C. member station WAMU.
+Selena Simmons-Duffin is a producer at NPR's All Things Considered, currently on an exchange with Washington, D.C., member station WAMU.